 Wave at someone

-Be the connection that someone is needing in their life
+Be the connection that someone needs

-Karen Tran Seattle Life Coach
+Karen Tran, CPCC - Seattle Life Coach

 Karen Tran is a Seattle girl; born and raised in the state where Starbucks began.
 She is a Certified Life Coach who loves to cook, drink black coffee, enjoy wine with friends, and eat great food.
 When she is not coaching you can find her spending time with her family-friends and walking her dog Penny.
 Karen has always felt a pull to help others live their happiest life.
 She sees in others what they may have trouble seeing in themselves.